BurcinSayin/ButterflyValley/Public/Player/Zstelian_Welcome.md

 ## Your Background

-You are Zstelian Matei, a 20-year-old Shoanti from a renegade tribe in Varisia.
-Your early life was spent among your people, learning the ways of the land and the spirits.
+You are Zstelian Matei, a 20-year-old Varisian from a renegade gypsy tribe in Varisia.
+Your early life was spent traveling with your people, learning the ways of the road, the secrets of fortune-telling, and the ancient lore of your people.
 However, your path took a drastic turn when you were just 10 years old.

 The tribe's seer had a prophecy about you: